When you buy through our links, we may earn a commission. Learn more.

-If this all sounds somewhat doom-and-gloom, then we shouldn't forget that the immediate future does look positive.
-Samsung and TSMC have been running their 7 nm production lines to a healthy margin for a while now, in terms of volume and revenue, and chip designers are also planning ahead by using multiple nodes in their products.
+If this all sounds somewhat doom-and-gloom, it's essential to remember that the immediate future is promising.
+Samsung and TSMC have successfully operated their 7 nm production lines for some time now, delivering impressive volume and revenue.
+Moreover, chip designers are future-proofing their designs by utilizing multiple nodes in their products.

-AMD's chiplet design and strategy that debuted with their 3rd-gen Ryzen CPUs is being replicated by other chip makers.
-In this case, AMD's desktop PC processor used two chips manufactured on TSMC's 7 nm node, and one 14 nm chip made by GlobalFoundries.
-The former were the actual processor parts, whereas the latter handled DDR4 memory and PCI Express devices attached to the CPU.
+AMD's chiplet design strategy with Ryzen CPUs has set a precedent for other chip makers.
+For example, their 3rd-gen Ryzen CPUs that debuted back in 2019, incorporated two chips made on TSMC's 7 nm node and one 14 nm chip crafted by GlobalFoundries.
+The former were the actual processor parts, while the latter managed DDR4 memory and PCI Express devices connected to the CPU.

-The above chart shows Intel's process node changes over the past 50 years.
-The vertical axis shows the node size by factors of 10, starting all the way up at 10 000 nm.
-The chip giant has followed a rough node half-life (the time taken to reduce the node size by half each time) of 4.5 years.
+The chart above illustrates Intel's process node evolution over the past 50 years.
+On the vertical axis, the node size is showcased in factors of 10, starting all the way up at 10 000 nm.
+The chip giant's trajectory suggests a rough node half-life (the time taken to reduce the node size by half each time) of 4.5 years.